btcpayserver/btcpayserver-doc/Payjoin-spec.md

 ### Optional parameters

-When the payjoin sender sends the POST request to the payjoin endpoint, he can optionally specifies the following parameters:
+When the payjoin sender sends the POST request to the payjoin endpoint, he can optionally specify the following parameters:

 * `v=`, the version number of the payjoin protocol that the client is using.
 The current version is `1`.